Galladite27/SHU-ASE-2025/documents/backlog.md

 * The "Role" section in the top right hand corner needs adapting so that is shows either the role or the name of the user. - (PROBABLY HARIS IS BEST FOR THIS)

-* Adapt the Charity accept/decline section so that is displays a confirmation box - (Alex)

 * Clean up the donation page - (Alex as this was initially the page that I worked on)